-Essays I and Essays II use the framework provided by classical rhetoric to target exactly the areas with which students regularly struggle: "I just don't have any good ideas" is addressed by the canon of invention, "I just don't know how to put it all together so it makes sense" is the focus of the canon of arrangement, and "It just sounds stupid / boring / like a little kid" is what style is all about.
+Essays I uses the framework provided by classical rhetoric to target exactly the areas with which students regularly struggle: "I just don't have any good ideas" is addressed by the canon of invention, "I just don't know how to put it all together so it makes sense" is the focus of the canon of arrangement, and "It just sounds stupid / boring / like a little kid" is what style is all about.
 While the principles of rhetoric can be intimidating for students and teachers alike, David Vogel's experience as a instructor of writing, debate, and philosophy, as well as a newpaper reporter and author, helps students take theory and turn it into application---in the form of well-crafted essays they can take pride in and enjoy.

 In a bit more detail, these are the three canons of classical rhetoric around which the classes are organized:

-Students will attend weekly 75 minute lectures, either online or in person (depending on the class).
+Students will attend weekly live, online 75 minute lectures.
 Afterward they will work on weekly writing assignments, with a five-paragraph essay typically due every three weeks.
-All assignments will be posted on the private class forum, where each one will receive a detailed, individualized critique, along with a grade and suggestions for future improvement.
-Both classes use the McGraw-Hill Handbook of English Grammar and Usage, 2nd Edition (it's important to get the McGraw-Hill book even if you have another grammar reference, because grading comments will refer to particular sections of the book).
+All assignments will be posted on the private class forum, where each one receives a detailed, individualized critique, along with a grade and suggestions for future improvement.
+Students will use the McGraw-Hill Handbook of English Grammar and Usage, 2nd Edition (it's important to get the McGraw-Hill book even if you have another grammar reference, because grading comments will refer to particular sections of the book).